xuyanMax/phrases/README.md

 2019-07-12
 > _A letter issued by 22 countries criticizing human rights conditions in the Xinjiang Uygur autonomous region ignores the truth and `makes groudless accusations` and attempts to smear China, Beijing said on Tuesday._

+> Saudi Arabia, Russia and 35 other states have written to the United Nations supporting China’s policies in its western region of Xinjiang

 ## 🇨🇳 China Xinjiang Issues

 _`Brutally interfer in China's domestic affairs`_ 粗暴干涉中国内政